WHAT IS THE RED BULL RAMPAGE?

 SHAPING THE FUTURE OF FREERIDE MOUNTAIN BIKING

 The day after Rampage, there’s a lot of excitement and buzz in the air.
 The kids, fueled by the big show the day before are ready for the chance to go out and mimic their idols at the original Red Bull Rampage site.
 MtnRanks, a lifestyle clothing company based in Park City, Utah, puts on an event every year called MtnRanks Fanpage.
 It’s “Freeride for the People!”
 They bring music, give-aways and cold hard cash for the sick tricks performed by the fans of Red Bull Rampage.
+For those who attend Red Bull Rampage with kids, this is a great opportunity to meet some fellow groms and MTB parents.

 Our friends from Worldbikeparks.com wanted to get some shots of the groms, so to gather them all together (as it is like herding cats), we decided to initiate an “Unofficial Grompage Ice Cream Social”, which took place just before the main event.
 Grabbing some ice cream and bowls, we were able to get the kids to sit still for a hot minute before they sent it on the dirt jumps showing some of the heavy hitters in the industry what they were capable of.
 Needless to say, they turned some heads.
 People such as professional adventure photographer Steven Lloyd captured some amazing shots.
 Steve, a father of two sons in this “grom army”, is right on point with photos.
 This year we were able to bring it together again, and have the kids and the adults show off their stuff at the same time.

 This year, we also had some of the companies that sponsor the kids donate some awesome gear for the multitude of groms that show up and strut their stuff.
-A big thanks to Demon United and Zoic Clothing for the grom-sized swag additions!
+Firstly, a big thanks to Demon United and Zoic Clothing for the grom-sized swag additions!
 Some sweet body armor was presented to some of the smaller kiddos, who were really stoked!
-Just before the event, continuing on the tradition started last year by our friends Natty and Trey from Worldbikeparks.com, we decided to have an ice cream social.
+Secondly, just before the event, continuing on the tradition started last year by our friends Natty and Trey from Worldbikeparks.com, we decided to have an ice cream social.
 Celebrating all the groms who want to get into the sport of freeride mountain biking, and get them all together (and give them a little sugar boost).

 Some Of The Pros Showed Up To Cheer On The Groms